 Leverage Blended Learning

-Finally, be sure to incorporate technology into your new hire training orientation.
-Given the attention span of today’s younger workforce, an innovative approach to learning is a must.
-A recent study conducted by Gap Gemini tells us that enterprise gamification is emerging as a leader for onboarding activities and employee engagement.
-Cap Gemini’s enterprise gamification consulting paper highlighted the InMobi case study in which the MindTickle Gamified social learning platform was used for new hire onboarding.
+Finally, be sure to incorporate gamification into your new hire onboarding orientation.
+Given people's attention span and how today's younger workforce prefers to learn, gamification is a must.
+A recent study conducted by Gap Gemini tells us that enterprise gamification is emerging as a leader for new onboarding activities and employee engagement.